Every item you correctly recycle helps create a cleaner, more circular economy for Oregon. Together, we can make a real impact by recycling right.

 Help Oregon recycle better!
 Recycling only the items accepted by your community helps keep the system running smoothly, reduces the cost of recycling, and ensures that more materials are turned into new products.

-Learn what items your community recycles using the tool above, and recycle with confidence:
+Below is the base list that most Oregon communities recycle.
+Learn what items your community recycles using the tool below, and recycle with confidence:

 Not sure what goes in your bin?
 Don’t guess!
 Use the recycling look-up tool or check with your local recycling program for clear guidance.
 When the wrong items end up in the recycling, they can damage equipment and ruin other recyclables.